 One of the things I like least about myself is my ability to lament the loss of something I love before it’s even gone.
 I think I’ve always possessed this

-Fast forward 27 years later, and I’m still lamenting the loss of things — this time it’s summer.
-ONE week after school ended, and I was in a total work craze (when am I ever not?!), I was irritated that my summer was nearly over after looking at how busy the calendar was.
-Then it wasn’t even tomato season yet.
+Fast forward 28 years later, and I’m still lamenting the loss of things — this time it’s summer.
+ONE week after school ended I was in a total work craze and was irritated my summer was nearly over.
 Now that it’s almost August, I guess I should start panicking?
 No, no, that’s old Kathryn.
-New Kathryn is going to stay cool, calm and collected and prioritize what she’d like to get accomplished in the remaining weeks of summer.
+New Kathryn is going to stay cool, calm and collected and prioritize what she’d like to accomplish in the remaining weeks of summer.

 - 3/4 cup water

 - In a bowl whisk together ingredients.
-Stick in the refrigerator to chill for at least 6 hours.
+Stick bowl in freezer for 30 minutes (but not any longer) or in the refrigerator for at least 3 hours.